trappist/jquery-baconipsum-rails/README.md

 ## Installation

+Just add it to your Gemfile

     gem "jquery-baconipsum-rails"

 ## Using the javascript

-Require jquery-baconipsum in your app/assets/application.js file.
+Require jquery-baconipsum in your app/assets/javascripts/application.js file.

     //= require jquery-baconipsum